 For NAS messages in the DL direction.

-This was replied to by NR NTN in R2-2111612.
+This was replied to by NR NTN in R2-2111612, where the values for the physical RTT is for LEO and GEO are also applicable for IoT NTN.

 IoT NTN RAN2 has evaluated the possible latencies in the 3 above cases with varying results depending on configuration and notes that it is difficult to converge on a set of numbers that balances worst case scenarios and reasonable configurations.
 The difference between NR and IoT is that the maximum transmission durations in the most extreme cases for a single PUSCH transmission can be more than 2 seconds and 40 seconds for LTE-M and NB-IoT respectively.
-While the NTN physical propagation delays are longer than in terrestrial networks, RAN2 notes that for GEO scenario the physical propagation delays only constitute roughly 10% to 1% of the total delay for eMTC and NB-IoT respectively for the most extreme transmission durations.
+While the NTN physical propagation delays are longer than in terrestrial networks, RAN2 notes that for GEO scenario the physical propagation delays only constitute roughly 10% and 1% of the total transmission delay for eMTC and NB-IoT respectively for the most extreme transmission durations.

 Given this, RAN2 observes the following: